micahwoods/micahwoods.github.io/_posts/2020-11-14-sodding-miles-of-road-median-with-zoysia.md

 ![highway median in Lampang, Thailand recently sodded with manilagrass and now overtaken by weeds](/img/roadside_zoysia_lampang_after2.jpg)
 <small><strong>A few kilometers along the same highway, a slightly older stand of sodded manilagrass has been taken over by weeds.</strong></small>

-Manilagrass survives, and in fact thrives, where it is provided with irrigation and with regular mowing.
+Manilagrass survives, and in fact thrives in this climate, where it is provided with irrigation and with regular mowing.
+But roadsides and medians tend to get irrigation at the time of planting, and after that no irrigation and infrequent mowing.

 ![highway verge in Bangkok sodded with manilagrass](/img/roadside_zoysia_bangkok.jpg)
 <small><strong>An irrigated highway verge in Bangkok, Thailand, sodded to manilagrass.</strong></small>

-All grass stop growing in drought conditions.
+All grasses stop growing in drought conditions.
 Zoysia stops growing before bermudagrass does.
 And then when the soil is rewetted, it takes zoysia a long time to start growing again.
 These photos from side-by-side tests in the USA show the dramatic differences between species.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Top to bottom, <a href="https://twitter.com/hashtag/bermudagrass?src=hash&amp;ref_src=twsrc%5Etfw">#bermudagrass</a> <a href="https://twitter.com/hashtag/zoysia?src=hash&amp;ref_src=twsrc%5Etfw">#zoysia</a> <a href="https://twitter.com/hashtag/buffalograss?src=hash&amp;ref_src=twsrc%5Etfw">#buffalograss</a>, 45 days at 30% ET and negligible rain. <a href="https://twitter.com/USGA?ref_src=twsrc%5Etfw">@USGA</a> <a href="https://twitter.com/kmorris_NTEP?ref_src=twsrc%5Etfw">@kmorris_NTEP</a> <a href="https://t.co/TYQZmhYZTk">pic.twitter.com/TYQZmhYZTk</a></p>&mdash; Matteo Serena (@matteoserena1) <a href="https://twitter.com/matteoserena1/status/1283805717967798273?ref_src=twsrc%5Etfw">July 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>